 “I heard something behind me as I was stacking brochures, and I turned around and just thought ‘Oh my God, I’m going to die.’
 But luckily, the intense training they gave me as a recruiter kicked in.
 I calmly sat down at my desk so as not to startle him, and began a short presentation on the history of the U.S. Navy.
 The bear sat down and started to listen intently, so I began to move on to benefits and he loved it!
 I learned that his name was Eugene S. Bear and he signed into the Delayed Entry program right away.”

 Petty Officer Hopkins tapped his chin thoughtfully and added, “He had really good penmanship.
 I remember he had a surprisingly neat signature.”

-Representatives from the Navy report that Seaman Recruit E. Bear has started preliminary training at NAVSTA Great Lakes Recruit Training Command.
+Representatives from the Navy report that Seaman Recruit E. Bear has started preliminary training at Naval Station Great Lakes Recruit Training Command.
 He is continuing to excel and his superiors believe he will graduate among the top of his entire battalion.
-The Duffel Blog got in touch with some personnel who have watched him progress through training.
+Duffel Blog got in touch with some personnel who have watched him progress through training.

-“At first I was kind of shocked to see a grizzly bear in my medical office,” said HM2 Miranda Clarkson.
+“At first I was kind of shocked to see a grizzly bear in my medical office,” said Hospitalman 2nd Class Miranda Clarkson.
 “I mean, they’re such a tiny minority in terms of the recruits we normally see here.
 I was scared at first, but he was really well-behaved, and pretended he didn’t even notice when I gave him his shots.”

 Food habits have also been unusual for Recruit Bear.
 Recruit Division Commanders (RDC) have sternly rejected a proposal to stock and serve live salmon every day.
 Drill was an issue due to his space-consuming quadrupedal stance, but Instructors remedied this by promoting him to Company Guide.